-When you add North African ingredients such as turmeric, ginger, cumin and coriander, along with pomegranate juice (for a little sweetness), you end up with something new, a bit exotic, and altogether fantastic!
+When you add North African ingredients such as turmeric, ginger, cumin, and coriander, along with pomegranate juice (for a little sweetness), you end up with something new, flavorful, and altogether fantastic!

 As the cold weather wears on, we want comforting, cozy meals but we also want to mix things up a bit so we don’t get bored.
 Here’s a chance to do that.

 Slow braising, like we're doing for this pot roast, means cooking foods in a small amount of liquid in a pot at a steady, moderate temperature.
 This transforms tough cuts of beef, like chuck or brisket, into something so tender you can pull it apart with a fork.

 Low and steady heat breaks down the collagen (the connective tissue that holds the muscle fibers in meat together) and allows the meat fibers to soften and separate more easily.

 The sauce resulting from this process won't be thick, but it will be full of flavor.
 Serve the pot roast with couscous, and then spoon this broth over top of the meat.
 Let the meat and couscous soak up every drop of that the soupy goodness!